Kid-friendly castles, forts and historical jails in Ontario

 Castle Kilbride

-The castle features incredible Italian Renaissance style wall and ceiling murals done in the trompe l'oeil technique.
-Meaning "fool the eye," this art form creates optical illusions using two-dimensional imagery that appears to be three-dimensional.
-Explore the hidden images and motifs in these rare and wonderful artworks.
+The castle features incredible Italian Renaissance-style wall and ceiling murals executed in Trompe-l'œil.
+Meaning “trick of the eye,” this art form creates optical illusions by using two-dimensional imagery that appears three-dimensional.

 Location: 60 Snyder’s Road West, Baden